woon5118/totara_ub/totara/core/lib/SVGGraph/readme_totara.md

 5. Update version in totara/core/thirdpartylibs.xml

-6. reapply and test RTL hack in Graph::DrawLegend() from TL-6573
+6. reapply and test RTL hack in SVGGraphLegend::Draw() from TL-6573

 Petr Skoda